SwedbankPay/developer.swedbankpay.com/_includes/payment-order-afd.md

 ### When the authorization is completed

 The authorized amount might be a lower value than the requested amount, known as partial approval.
+In this case, the original submitted amount might be found by requesting `rel:paid-paymentorder` and checking the field `submittedAmount`.
 Then the `amount` and `vatAmount` will contain the value that is authorized.
-In this case, the original submitted amount might be found by requesting `rel:view-consumer-identification` and checking the field `submittedAmount`.
-The final amount to be paid must be passed in the capture amount, and if the authorized amount is larger than the final amount the rest should be cancelled.
+The final amount to be paid must be passed in the capture request, and if the authorized amount is larger than the final amount the rest should be cancelled.

 [order-items]: /checkout-v3/payments-only/features/technical-reference/order-items